-- In Canada, several generic pharmaceutical manufacturers have challenged the validity of our Zyprexa compound and method-ofuse patent (expiring in 2011).
+- In Canada, several generic pharmaceutical manufacturers have challenged the validity of our Zyprexa compound and method-of-use patent (expiring in 2011).
 In April 2007, the Canadian Federal Court ruled against the first challenger, Apotex Inc. (Apotex), and that ruling was affirmed on appeal in February 2008.
-In June 2007, the Canadian Federal Court held that the invalidity allegations of a second challenger, Novopharm Ltd. (Novopharm), were justified and denied our request that Novopharm be prohibited from receiving marketing approval for generic olanzapine in Canada.
+In June 2007, the Canadian Federal Court held that an invalidity allegation of a second challenger, Novopharm Ltd. (Novopharm), was justified and denied our request that Novopharm be prohibited from receiving marketing approval for generic olanzapine in Canada.
 Novopharm began selling generic olanzapine in Canada in the third quarter of 2007.
 We have sued Novopharm for patent infringement, and the trial is scheduled for November 2008.
-In November 2007, Apotex filed an action seeking a declaration of the invalidity of our Zyprexa compound and method-of-use patents, and no trial date has been set. - In Germany, generic pharmaceutical manufacturers Egis-Gyogyszergyar and Neolabs Ltd. challenged the validity of our Zyprexa compound and method-of-use patents (expiring in 2011).
+In November 2007, Apotex filed an action seeking a declaration of the invalidity of our Zyprexa compound and method-of-use patents, and no trial date has been set.
+We have brought similar actions against Pharmascience (August 2007), Sandoz (July 2007), Nu-Pharm (June 2008), and Genpharm (June 2008); none of these suits has been scheduled for trial.
+Pharmascience has agreed to be bound by the outcome of the Novopharm suit, and, pending the outcome of the lawsuit, we have agreed not to take any further steps to prevent them from coming to market with generic olanzapine tablets, subject to a contingent damages obligation should we be successful against Novopharm. - In Germany, generic pharmaceutical manufacturers Egis-Gyogyszergyar and Neolab Ltd. challenged the validity of our Zyprexa compound and method-of-use patent (expiring in 2011).
 In June 2007, the German Federal Patent Court held that our patent is invalid.
 We are appealing the decision.
-Generic olanzapine was launched by competitors in Germany in the fourth quarter of 2007. - We have received challenges in a number of other countries, including Spain, the United Kingdom (U.K.), and several smaller European countries.
+Generic olanzapine was launched by competitors in Germany in the fourth quarter of 2007.
+Notwithstanding the Federal Patent Court ruling, we have sought preliminary injunctions against all generic companies who are marketing generic olanzapine products in Germany.
+In May 2008 the Court of Appeal in Düsseldorf granted an injunction against the first of these generic companies, STADApharm GmbH, as a result of which STADA has had to withdraw its generic olanzapine product from the German market.
+Preliminary injunction actions are pending in the District Court in Düsseldorf against eighteen other generic companies in Germany.
+The first of these, against Sandoz GmbH, was heard by the Court in July 2008. - We have received challenges in a number of other countries, including Spain, the United Kingdom (U.K.), and several smaller European countries.
 In Spain, we have been successful at both the trial and appellate court levels in defeating the generic manufacturers' challenge, but we anticipate further legal challenges from generic manufacturers.
-In the U.K., a trial date has tentatively been set for July 2008.
+In the U.K., the generic pharmaceutical manufacturer Dr. Reddy's Laboratories (UK) Limited has challenged the validity of our Zyprexa compound and method-of-use patent (expiring in 2011).
+This case was heard in July 2008 before the Patents Court in the High Court, London.
+We anticipate a decision by the end of 2008.